 This guideline is a standard practice for all tree conservation plans.
-The TCP shows areas of connectivity; however, it also proposes creation of woodland fragments, reduction in the overall forest interior area and an increase in the edge/area ratio.
-Preservation of highly valued woodlands is the highest priority in the Woodland Conservation Ordinance and can be accommodated with the recommended conditions.
+The TCP shows areas of connectivity.
+Preservation of highly valued woodlands is the highest priority in the Woodland Conservation Ordinance and is accommodated with this plan.

 8. The Natural Reserve Areas, containing floodplain and other areas unsuitable for development, should be restricted from development except for agricultural, recreational and similar uses.
 Land grading should be discouraged.
 When disturbance is permitted, all necessary conditions should be imposed.